saudsami/signaling-sdk-samples-linux/storage/README.md

 Your app receives metadata modification events in real-time enabling you to update the front-end accordingly.
 You can leverage user and channel metadata in Signaling apps to:

-- Personalize user profiles: Create user profiles that include additional information such as the user's full name, a profile picture URL, geographic location, and availability status.
+- Personalize user profiles

-- Maintain chat history: Store and display chat history, including timestamps and message status such as whether a message has been read or not.
+- Maintain chat history

-- Maintain search history: Enable users to quickly search for specific messages, users, or topics within the app.
+- Maintain search history

-- Customize notifications: Enable users to customize their notification settings, such as choosing notifications to receive and setting custom alert tones.
+- Customize notifications

-- Enhance security: Enforce security measures, such as verifying user identity and encrypting messages.
+- Enhance security

 ## Understand the code

-For context on this sample, and a full explanation of the essential code snippets used in this project, read [Store channel and user data](https://docs.agora.io/en/signaling/develop/storage?platform=linux-cpp)
+For context on this sample, and a full explanation of the essential code snippets used in this project, read [Store channel and user data](https://docs-beta.agora.io/en/signaling/develop/storage?platform=linux-cpp)

 ## How to run this project

-To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs.agora.io/en/signaling/get-started/get-started-sdk).
+To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs-beta.agora.io/en/signaling/get-started/get-started-sdk).